rudderlabs/rudderstack-docs/destinations/crm/drip/drip-web-cloud-mode.md

 The following table includes all the fields in `identify` call with their relative mapping to the Drip fields:

-This table includes all the fields in `identify` call with their relative mapping :

 | **RudderStack Field**                | **Drip Field**       |
 | :----------------------------------- | :--------------------|
 | `newEmail`                           | `new_email`          |